chiefenne/PyAero/README.md

 $ pyaero
 ```

-To keep everything stored across sessions, you might want to add PYAERO_PATH and the *alias* command to your *~.bashrc, ~/.profile* or similar depending on your environment.
+To keep everything stored across sessions, you might want to add PYAEROPATH and the *alias* command to your *~.bashrc, ~/.profile* or similar depending on your environment.

 ## Qt for Python version (PySide2)